Quota Management System

 These areas are based on administrative and biological factors for the species such as how many fish there are in different regions.
 Managing fish stocks in QMAs allows finer control over stocks – we can set sustainable catch levels to suit different areas.

-Under the Future of our Fisheries programme we are considering ways to manage fisheries at even finer scales to reflect local conditions.
+Under the Fisheries Change Programme we are considering ways to manage fisheries at even finer scales to reflect local conditions.

 Total allowable catch affects fisher allowance

 The total allowable catch (TAC) is set to allow the maximum sustainable catch from a fish stock while accounting for natural variation.
-The Minister for Primary Industries sets the TAC with advice from us.
+The Minister for Fisheries sets the TAC with advice from us.

 TAC is shared between the different users of the fishery.
 An allowance is made for recreational and customary fishing and other fishing-related mortality.
 The remainder is the total allowable commercial catch (TACC) which limits the amount of fish that can be caught by commercial fishers.